Giving a voice to vulnerable children

-We work very hard to address the inequality often experienced by children and young people throughout education, leisure and as they work hard to build social relationships and friendships.
+We work hard to address the inequality experienced by children and young people throughout their lives as they work hard to build social relationships and friendships.

-We also work hard to provide opportunities for children, young people and their families to enjoy the feeling of belonging and of success whenever possible
+We provide opportunities for children, young people and their families to enjoy the feeling of belonging and of success whenever possible.
 The national shortage of provision across all statutory services and the subsequent strain on local charities and voluntary organisations suchas ours has seen our organisation grow very quickly.

 It was for this reason she setup a charitable arm to the growing business.
 She feels that no child should be disadvantaged due to race, creed or their parent’s difficulty in accessing a high quality of advice and support due to financial or educational restraints.

-Janet has experienced at first hand the anxiety and frustration of fighting for diagnosis and resources to enable her children to make progress in all areas of their development.
-She has spent much time raising her children alone and at times, with only state benefits as income.
+Janet experienced first hand the anxiety and frustration fighting for diagnosis and resources to enable her children to make progress in all areas of their development.
+She has spent much time raising her children alone and at times, with only benefits as income.